Peter Knight’s Gigspanner – From Poets to Wives | Talking Elephant

 Suzie Ungerleider – Baby Blues | Self Release

 Formerly Oh Susannah, the American/Canadian singer/songwriter Suzie Ungerleider now embarks on the next phase of her career, reverting to her birth name, having ditched the moniker in true Chicks and Lady A fashion.
 The Northampton, Massachusetts-born, now Vancouver-based singer aims to name her forthcoming album My Name is Suzie Ungerleider as if to emphasise the point further and releases “Baby Blues” in advance of its planned release in August.
 Putting all the political correctness aside, we are left with the same singer, the same song writer, who continues to create the same superb music, in this case a slow ballad with a strong confident vocal and lush strings, reflecting on childhood trauma from the vantage point of maturity.

-Baby Blues is included on this week’s edition of the Vaults radio show.
+Baby Blues is included on this week’s edition of the Northern Sky Vaults Radio Show.

 Mike Vass – Threes | Self Release

 During the opening few bars of the new single by Nairn-born composer, musician and producer Mike Vass, a discordant Thelonious Monk note is dropped in, just to give us something to think about.
 This is just another in a long line of rewarding surprises that this highly creative musician has brought to the table over the last few years, notably the song based album Save His Calm, which came unexpectedly after a series of purely instrumental albums, Decemberwell, In the Wake of Neil Gunn and Notes from the Boat.
 With “Threes”, Mike returns to instrumental tunes based on traditional Scots dance music, which can be enjoyed equally from the dance floor as from the futon.